RedHatInsights/insights-data-schemas/docs/internal_data_pipeline.md

-Archive Sync Service synchronizes every new archive by reading the related information from `[qa|prod]-io-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Archive Sync Service synchronizes every new archive by reading the related information from `[qa|prod]-io-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to Internal Ceph bucket.
 Information about synchronized archive and its metadata are sent to `[qa|prod]-archive-synced` Kafka topic.

-Archive Sync OLS Service synchorizes every new archive by reading the related information from `[qa|prod]-ols-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to DataHub (Ceph) bucket.
+Archive Sync OLS Service synchorizes every new archive by reading the related information from `[qa|prod]-ols-archive-new` Kafka topic, downloading the archive from AWS S3 and uploading it to Internal Ceph bucket.
 The bucket where the Openshift Lightspeed archives are stored is different from the Insights Operator ones.

-Rules Service runs rules for all archives synced in DataHub (Ceph) bucket.
-It reads messages from `[qa|prod]-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from DataHub (Ceph) bucket.
+Rules Service runs rules for all archives synced in Internal Ceph bucket.
+It reads messages from `[qa|prod]-archive-synced` Kafka topic to know about incoming archives in Ceph and it will download the archive from Internal Ceph bucket.
 The result of the applied rules is sent to `[qa|prod]-insights-rules-results` Kafka topic.